Fall International Timeline

 We cannot accept the following as proof of graduation:

-- IB exam scores (without accompanying diploma)
+- IB exam scores without an accompanying diploma

 - Photocopy or scan of high school diploma